Northern Ireland police data breach ‘could drive officers from homes and jobs’

 Terrorist claims to have accessed data will ‘increases the day-to-day pressure on officers’, expert tells The Independent

-Police officers in Northern Ireland could be forced to move homes and quit their jobs over security fears caused by a “monumental” data breach, a senior policing figure has warned.
+Police officers in Northern Ireland could be forced to move homes and quit their roles over security fears caused by a “monumental” data breach, a senior policing figure has warned.

 The Police Service of Northern Ireland (PSNI) has apologised after the identities of some 10,000 officers and staff were published online in response to a Freedom of Information request asking for details on the number of police officers and staff in the force.